 Cook the simple syrup

 - While the oven is preheating, make the simple syrup.
 In a pot combine water, sugar and bring to a boil, and set aside to cool.
-Preheat oven to 400 F.3 tbsp granulated sugar, 3 tbsp water
+Preheat oven to 400 F.3 tbsp sugar, 3 tbsp water

 Bake the Chaussons aux Pommes